mwojnars/hypertag/README.md

 and thus removes the need for explicit closing tags.
-Hypertag provides: advanced control of page rendering with native control blocks, high level of modularity with Python-like imports, unprecedented support for code reuse thanks to native custom tags (_hypertags_), and [much more](#why-to-use-hypertag).
+Hypertag provides: advanced control of page rendering with native control blocks, high level of modularity with Python-like imports, unprecedented support for code reuse with native custom tags (_hypertags_), and [much more](#why-to-use-hypertag).
 Authored by Marcin Wojnarski ([LinkedIn](http://www.linkedin.com/in/marcinwojnarski)).

 **NOTE:** Hypertag is currently in Alpha phase.
 The documentation is under development.